Why is my energy bill higher in the winter?

 2-minute read

-If you’ve noticed an increase in your energy costs during winter, here are some of the reasons why:
+As temperatures plummet, gas and electricity bills rise.
+If you’ve noticed an increase in your energy costs during winter, here are some reasons why.

 1. Increased energy usage